-Each Director shall serve for a term ending on the date of the third annual general meeting of shareholders next following the annual general meeting at which such Director was elected, provided, that (i) Directors initially designated by the Board as Class I Directors shall serve for an initial term ending on the date of the first annual general meeting of Members next following the effectiveness of their designation as Class I Directors, (ii) Directors initially designated by the Board as Class II Directors shall serve for an initial term ending on the date of the second annual general meeting of Members next following the effectiveness of their designation Class II Directors, and (iii) Directors initially designated by the Board as Class III Directors.
+Each Director shall serve for a term ending on the date of the third annual general meeting of shareholders next following the annual general meeting at which such Director was elected, provided, that (i) Directors initially designated by the Board as Class I Directors shall serve for an initial term ending on the date of the first annual general meeting of Members next following the effectiveness of their designation as Class I Directors, (ii) Directors initially designated by the Board as Class II Directors shall serve for an initial term ending on the date of the second annual general meeting of Members next following the effectiveness of their designation Class II Directors, and (iii) Directors initially designated by the Board as Class III Directors shall serve for an initial term ending on the date of the third annual general meeting of Members next following the effectiveness of their designation as Class III Directors.
 If the number of Directors is changed, any increase or decrease shall be apportioned among the classes so as to maintain the number of Directors in each class as nearly equal as possible, and any Director of any class elected to fill a vacancy shall hold office for a term that shall coincide with the remaining term of the other Directors of that class, but in no case shall a decrease in the number of Directors shorten the term of any Director then in office.
 A Director shall hold office until the annual general meeting for the year in which his term expires, subject to his office being vacated pursuant to Bye-law 42.